Generic Name: cetirizine (se-TIR-i-zeen)

 - Take cetirizine by mouth with or without food.

-- If you miss a dose of cetirizine, take it as soon as possible.
+- If you miss a dose of cetirizine and you are taking it regularly, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use cetirizine.